-Multipicture Live Wallpaper is a live wallpaper, so you will need to set it as your wallpaper just as you would any other live wallpaper on Android.
+Multipicture Live Wallpaper acts as a live wallpaper, so you will need to set it as your wallpaper just as you would any other live wallpaper on Android.
 Once you’ve installed the app, follow these steps:

-- Select “MultiPicture Live Wallpaper” to be taken directly to MultiPicture Live Wallpaper to set everything up.
+- Select “MultiPicture Live Wallpaper.”
+This will take you to MultiPicture Live Wallpaper to set everything up.